anthonys1760/Admin-Dashboard/readme.md

 # Employee Dashboard Web App
 ![title-pic](responsive.png)

-An impressive Employee Portal & Dashboard for your company employees to check login and check vital company information, status updates and interact with one another.
+An impressive Employee Portal & Dashboard for your company employees to login and check vital company information, status updates and interact with one another.

 ## Project Specifications